MoonlightCapital/MoonlightBot-docs/versions-of-the-bot/premium.md

 Contact Staff so your data can be transferred from one bot to another.

+#### Can I gift MoonlightBot Premium to another server?

+Yes, we now support this and you can get up to two gift subs at once.
+For example, you can get the Advanced tier subscription for yourself plus a gift for $15.
+You can then use the gift on yourself or give it to someone else if you wish.

 ## Disclaimer

 Premium users are still subject to the Acceptable Use Policy.